 Prof Naidoo is a National Research Foundation B-rated researcher, educator and internationally celebrated public health leader who has has devoted his working life to reducing avoidable blindness and vision impairment, with special emphasis on refractive error.
 He has been revolutionizing access and delivery to eye care in Africa and for the globally disadvantaged.

-Commenting on the One SAAT programme, Acting Head of Department of Nizam Road Primary, Sham Maistry said: “My heartfelt appreciation goes out to the wonderful AEI team and their project partners for a very worthy initiative.
+Commenting on the OSaaT program, Acting Head of Department of Nizam Road Primary, Sham Maistry said: “My heartfelt appreciation goes out to the wonderful AEI team and their program partners for a very worthy initiative.
 I have no doubt that better eyesight will improve the academic performance of our learners who are recipients of glasses.”